 Hi, our names are Pauleen and Ron.
 We are two very ordinary people who began breeding dogs as a hobby over 20 years ago.
 We began our adventure with two pet Jack Russell Terriers, Dudley and Matilda.
 Later, we developed an interest in Australian Shepherds.
 Now, we focus exclusively on Lagotto Romagnolos.
 This is not an accident.
-Pauleen works at La Trobe University as an anthrozoologist - she's spent many years studying human-dog relationships.
+Pauleen works at La Trobe University as an anthrozoologist - someone who studies human-dog relationships.
 Ron is a retired carpenter who has always owned dogs and also ran a local pound for several years - a very sobering experience that really brought home how important it is for dogs and cats to be well suited to the homes available for them.

 One of the really consistent findings to come out of Pauleen's studies is that not all dogs and cats are equal in terms of being able to adapt to the modern environment.
 Most dogs traditionally worked for a living and were expected to be on their feet all day, covering miles of ground.
 They were also expected to be protective, to bark at intruders, ward off strange dogs and people and kill small fluffy rodents that might be carrying a fatal disease or stealing food.
 These are not characteristics that are desirable for today's average owner.
 Research conducted by Pauleen's group showed that most Australians want a dog that is friendly, not too energetic, not too big or too small, and, above all, easy to manage and train.
 In fact, most owners don't want to spend a whole lot of time formally training their dog, they just expect it to fit into the family like dogs have always done.